bryanwyk/data-structures-algorithms/README.md

     * Convergence to the base case (i.e. each sub-problem must be simpler).
 * Every iterative problem can be solved recursively.
 * Every recursive problem can be solved iteratively, BUT past results may need to be stored in an accumulator or stack.
-    * An **accumulator** accumulates the result.
-The alternative is to have the function simply return the result.

 ### Notation
 * Unary, binary, n-ary: